 Courses are updated and added regularly.

-There are currently over 40 courses

-available, including all relicensure trainings!
+There are currently over 40 courses available, including all relicensure trainings!

-The reading training for relicensure is

-newly updated as of spring 2024.

 Another benefit of having an MEA Online account is access to online courses provided by NEA.
 To access both MEA Online and NEA's PEP, please go to the PEP registration page and register with the same email and password you use to access MEA Online.